-1. With inconsistent or unknown vital status or other unreliable demographic (age and gender) data; or,
+- 1. With inconsistent or unknown vital status or other unreliable demographic (age and gender) data; or, - 2.
+Discharged against medical advice (AMA).

 For patients with more than one qualifying CABG surgery admission in the measurement period, the first CABG admission is selected for inclusion in the measure and the subsequent CABG admission(s) are excluded from the cohort.